MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/ltsc2021/install-ltsc-preview.md

 The preview products are installed on the system drive, which is usually the C:\ drive.
 The installation location can’t be changed.

 #### Apps installed

 Office LTSC Professional Plus 2021 Preview includes Access, Excel, OneNote, Outlook, PowerPoint, Publisher, Skype for Business, Teams, and Word.
 You can control which are apps are installed, for example by using the [ExcludeApp element](../office-deployment-tool-configuration-options.md#excludeapp-element).

-Here is some additional information about OneNote, Teams, and Skype for Business.
+Here is some additional information about Microsoft Teams with Office LTSC Professional Plus 2021 Preview.

-**OneNote**

-Office LTSC Preview includes the OneNote desktop app.
-This is the same version of OneNote that's included with volume licensed versions of Office 2019, such as Office Professional Plus 2019, and with Microsoft 365 Apps.
-It's different than OneNote for Windows 10, which is a Microsoft Store app that's available only on Windows 10.
-For more information, see [Deployment guide for OneNote](../deployment-guide-onenote.md).

-**Microsoft Teams**

-To complete the installation of the Teams client app after installing Office LTSC Preview, either restart the device or sign out and then sign in again.
+- To complete the installation of the Teams client app after installing Office LTSC Preview, either restart the device or sign out and then sign in again.

-After Teams is installed, it's automatically updated approximately every two weeks with new features and quality updates.
+- After Teams is installed, it's automatically updated approximately every two weeks with new features and quality updates.
 This update process for Teams is different than the update process for the other Office apps, such as Word and Excel.
 For more information, see [Teams update process](/microsoftteams/teams-client-update).

-If you don’t want the Teams client app included when you install Office LTSC Preview, you can use either of these methods:
+- If you don’t want the Teams client app included when you install Office LTSC Preview, you can use either of these methods:
   - The [ExcludeApp element](../office-deployment-tool-configuration-options.md#excludeapp-element) in your configuration xml file if you’re using the Office Deployment Tool to install Office LTSC Preview.
   - The “Don't install Microsoft Teams with new installations or updates of Office” policy setting if you’re using Group Policy.
 You can find this policy setting under Computer Configuration\Policies\Administrative Templates\Microsoft Office 2016 (Machine)\Updates in the Group Policy Management tool.

-**Skype for Business**

-Skype for Business won’t be included in the installation of Office LTSC Preview when you use either of the following methods to install Office LTSC Preview:

-- The Office Deployment Tool with a configuration xml file created by using the [Office Customization Tool](https://config.office.com/deploymentsettings) and you don’t change the default settings under the **Apps** section.
-- The Office 365 Client Installation wizard in Microsoft Endpoint Configuration Manager (current branch) and you don’t change the default settings under the **Apps** section.

 #### Internet access